sjohnston00/React-Mapbox-UK-Crime/README.md

 ---
 ## Prerequisites

 You will need to create an `.env.local` file in the head of the directory.
-In the file put `REACT_APP_MAPBOX_TOKEN=` and add a Mapbox API token.
+In the file put `REACT_APP_MAPBOX_TOKEN=` followed by a Mapbox API token.
 You can do this by heading to [mapbox](https://mapbox.com) and signing up there.

 ## Available Scripts